Methods of Financial Modelling – A Brief

 The LBO Model is a valuation analysis model and, in a manner, similar to the DCF model.
 But the major difference here is that the LBO model takes into account significant debt financing.
 The purpose of this model includes:

-– adjustments of balance sheet for debt-heavy capital structure,
+– adjustments of the balance sheet for a debt-heavy capital structure,

 – to come up with an acceptable IRR (Internal Rate of Return) and,

-– an exit value which is completely based on EV/EBITDA multiple.
+– an exit value which is completely based on the EV/EBITDA multiple.

-This is basically used when an acquirer company is using debt to finance their cost of acquisition majorly for determining the fair valuation and exit-return of the company being acquired which may be private or public.
+This is basically used when an acquirer company is using debt to finance their cost of acquisition, mainly for determining the fair valuation and exit-return of the company being acquired, which may be private or public.

 Merger and Acquisition Model (M&A)

-This comes under the valuation category and this type of financial modelling is used towards a more advanced model and is applied to assess the pro forma accretion or dilution of a merger or acquisition. a single tab model is used for each company, where the consolidation is represented as ‘Company A merging with Company B to form a Merged Co’, i.e., A Co. + B Co. = AB Co.
+This comes under the valuation category, and this type of financial modelling is used in more advanced models.
+It is applied to assess the pro forma accretion or dilution of a merger or acquisition.
+A single tab model is used for each company, where the consolidation is represented as ‘Company A merging with Company B to form a Merged Co’, i.e., A Co. + B Co. = AB Co.

-It is most commonly used when two companies decide to merge for grabbing a higher market share, diversification, synergy, or other reasons.
+It is most commonly used when two companies decide to merge to grab a higher market share, diversification, synergy, or other reasons.
 Investment bankers also use these types of models for determining dilution or accretion.

 Option Pricing Model

-These are complicated and majorly used by professional option traders.
-These models would take into consideration a few parameters whose values are known to them currently and some examples for this include the underlying price, strike price, and days to expiry of an option, along with forecasts or assumptions on other parameters including implied volatility, to compute the theoretical value for specific options at a given time.
+These are complicated and are mainly used by professional option traders.
+These models would take into consideration a few parameters whose values are known to them currently, and some examples for this include the underlying price, strike price, and days to expiry of an option, along with forecasts or assumptions on other parameters, including implied volatility, to compute the theoretical value for specific possibilities at a given time.

-The Binomial Model and Black Scholes Models are used majorly under this which are complex statistical methods.
-Basically, these are used by options traders prior to taking a position on large options and also keep on recalibrating the value of the underlying options so as to understand the value of other options.
+The Binomial Model and Black Scholes Models are used primarily under this, which are complex statistical methods.
+Basically, these are used by options traders prior to taking a position on extensive options and also keep on recalibrating the value of the underlying options so as to understand the value of other options.

 Hence, we can now conclude that, depending on the purpose, requirement, and the end-use of the financial model, one can choose any.
 But this should not be uniformly applied but developed, analysed, and changed from time to time in accordance with the needs.